Back to 2020: a responsible boost for the luxury sector

 It's thanks to the industry, which is structuring itself, driving change and defining new ways of consuming, that luxury is entering a process of transforming mentalities.
 The industry imposes these new standards on the sector, which adheres to them.
 Among these structures, the " Fashion Pact " and the FFPPF's responsible sourcing guide are outstanding examples.

-To cite other examples of upheaval, the Fédération Française de Prêt-à-Porter Féminin (FFPPF) published a responsible sourcing guide the same year, supporting the development of a CSR approach.
-It also provides a "Ressources Green" platform recommending ethical and responsible suppliers, certifications, materials sourcing and more.
+To cite other examples of upheaval, the Fédération Française de Prêt-à-Porter Féminin (FFPPF) published a guide to responsible sourcing the same year, supporting the development of an approach CSR.
+It also provides a "Ressources Green" platform recommending ethical and responsible suppliers, certifications, materials sourcing, etc.

 2020, a major acceleration

-The year 2020 presented itself as a time to reposition oneself, to rethink one's DNA and the meaning of one's brand, but also to realize that what was done before could be done differently (e.g. fashion shows).
-It also saw the emergence of new commitments on the part of brands and companies, imposing a new rigor on themselves in terms of CSR.
+The year 2020 presented itself as a time to reposition oneself, rethink one's DNA and the meaning of one's brand, but also to realize that what was done before could be done differently (e.g. fashion shows).
+It also saw the emergence of new commitments on the part of brands and companies, imposing a new rigor on themselves with regard to CSR.

 Chanel is probably the most concrete example of this commitment with its Green Bonds issue.
 On September 24, the luxury giant issued 600 million worth of green bonds, the conditions of which require the achievement of sustainable development objectives.
 Even more engaging, the company agrees to submit to penalties in the event of failure to meet its commitments, in particular the halving of greenhouse gas emissions from all its activities between 2018 and 2030.